dyscribe/dyscribe_blog/_posts/2015-06-22-responsive-day-out-3.md

 ## Takeaways & Learnings

 I will not try to cover the actual contents of all the talks here...
 And luckily I don't have to.
 Videos of the whole conference will be provided at [responsiveconf.com](//responsiveconf.com), the official audios are already linked.
-Also there is a [nice write-up with more details the day on Hidde de Vries Blog](https://hiddedevries.nl/en/blog/2015-06-20-responsive-day-out-3-the-final-breakpoint/).
+Also there is a [very nice write-up with more details on Hidde de Vries Blog](https://hiddedevries.nl/en/blog/2015-06-20-responsive-day-out-3-the-final-breakpoint/).

 But I do want to point out my personal highlights and takeaways: